leobiazoli/capesData/README.md

 <!-- badges: end -->

-The goal of capesData is to provide an attractive dataset for exploring and visualizing data on the International Mobility Programs funded by CAPES/Brazil.
-The CAPES database refers to international mobility programs for the period from 2010 to 2019.
+The goal of capesData is to provide an attractive dataset for exploring and visualizing data on the International Mobility Programs funded by CAPES/Brazil (Coordenação de Aperfeiçoamento de Pessoal de Nível Superior).
+The CAPES (Coordenação de Aperfeiçoamento de Pessoal de Nível Superior) database refers to international mobility programs for the period from 2010 to 2019.

 ## Installation